0xDBFB7/fluorescence_photon_counting/README.md

 Nanodrop, using 280 nm absorbance.
 They're also \$10,000.

-Contrary to luminescence, you have control over when the excitation and emission light turns on.
+A crucial advantage.
+Contrary to luminescence: you have control over when the excitation and emission light turns on.

+Error in luminescence can occur due to variation in detector \"dark counts\" (a problem that plagued luminescence tests),

+Error in fluorescence

 This doesn't subtract effects like the excitation light from filter leakage

 Conveniently, T4r has an extraordinarily large genome of approximately 172 kBp dsDNA[@Structure2014]; each virion therefore For comparison, a fingerprint has between 0.042 and 0.14 ng of DNA [@DNA2019].

-While these quantities are small, it is not particularly challenging, and it is not our intention to suggest that this is a good design; we are simply reporting on Designs for systems with comparable performance are .
-The similar performance despite extremely high detector sensitivity is probably due to the small light-collecting area due to the objective, and
+While these quantities may sound small, they are not particularly challenging to detect, and it is not our intention to suggest that this is a good design that should be replicated.
+We are simply reporting on the system that was found to be functional.
+Designs for systems with comparable performance and even simpler are reported.
+Despite the extremely high detector sensitivity introduced by photon-counting, similar sensitivity is found.
+This is probably due to the small light-collecting area due to the objective, and

 ## Review

-[@Quantification2020] quantifies adenovirus titer with a ssDNA 4.7 kbase genome.
+quantifies adenovirus titer with a ssDNA 4.7 kbase genome.

 With a GelRed dye and 528/20 (note: BioTek filters are specified as center wavelength / FWHM).

-[@SYBR2012] [@Characterization2010] offer excellent
+[@SYBR2012] offer excellent

-We show that both fluorescence and the excited state lifetime of SG dramatically increase in viscous solvents, demonstrating an approximate 200-fold enhancement in 100 % glycerol, compared to water, which also makes SG a prospective fluorescent viscosity probe.
+[@Characterization2010]

+Biotium GelGreen has a very specific advantage for this specific application.
+To increase the safety of the dye, two flurophore monomers have been connected into a dimer with a long backbone \"bridge\", all but preventing it from diffusing through membranes or capsids.

+> \"On average, these dimeric dyes have a molecular weight at least 2-3
+> times that of SYBR Safe or SYBR Green I and bear two positive charges
+> as opposed to only one positive charge for SYBR Safe, for example.
+The
+> much larger sizes as well as the higher charge of GelRed and GelGreen
+> render them difficult to cross the cell membranes, thus denying the
+> opportunity for the dyes to interfere with any intracellular
+> activities, including activities associated with genomic DNA.
+> Consequently, GelRed and GelGreen are not only nonmutagenic but also
+> noncytotoxic within the dye concentration range normally used for
+> nucleic acid gel staining.
+Furthermore, dimeric dyes such as GelRed
+> and GelGreen exhibit exceptional signal-to-noise ratio because the
+> dyes self-quench in the absence of nucleic acids to result in very low
+> background fluorescence.\"

+[@Methods2014]

-Biotium GelGreen has a very specific advantage: to increase the safety of the dye, the flurophore is tied to some huge proprietary molecule, preventing it from diffusing through membranes or capsids.
-This has the side effect of making the fluorescence intensity strictly related to the quantity of genomic material dispersed in the solvent, rather than
+This has the side effect of making the fluorescence intensity strictly related to the quantity of genomic material dispersed in the solvent, not within intact virions.

-Luckily, a recent paper has the answer: direct fluorescent detection of DNA in solution, outside using dyes that bind to (intercalate into) DNA.
-GelGreen doesn't penetrate.
+It is a shame to

+I was not able to find information on the thermal degradation of these dyes, in case it was desired tot inactivate after adding the fluorophore.

-A similar method (using fluroescence microscopy rather than photon counting) was also used by, and is generally a common practice in the bioeffects field.
+A similar method (using fluroescence microscopy rather than fluorometry and photon counting) was also used by [@AC2017], and is generally a common practice in the bioeffects field.

 Somewhat more challenging than viewing PCR output on a gel, since the total quantity of DNA involved is quite low